-CTET Preparation Tips 2026: The CBSE will conduct the CTET exam for 21st Edition on February 8, 2026 at various centres across the country.
-Less time is left for the students to revise and prepare.
-This is the time for practicing mock tests and last year papers.
+CTET Preparation Tips 2026: The CBSE conducted the CTET exam for 21st Edition on February 7 & 8, 2026 at various centres across the country.
+Less time was left for the students to revise and prepare.
+This was the time for practicing mock tests and last year papers.
 Frequent revision also plays a crucial role.
 The CTET exam will be conducted in offline pen and paper mode.
 Revise core topics including child development and pedagogy and also subject-specific areas like Mathematics, Science and Social Studies.
 Identify the weak areas and prepare them.

 The CTET 2026 preparation is all about finding the right balance between theory and practice.
 To crack the exam with high scores, candidates need to have a concrete strategy.
 Have a look at some of the essential tips to prepare for the CBSE CTET below.